 Key to the Italdesign Giugiaro Parcour’s versatility and performance is a dial on the dashboard which is used to select the four different drive modes: Comfort, for a relaxed drive suited to city settings; Off-‐Road for off-‐road driving; Ice for winter conditions with poor road grip and lastly Sport, to unleash the full 550 horsepower.
 The electronic system adjusts the damping, ride height, and the engine setup.

 On the inside the Italdesign Giugiaro Parcour features a minimalist interior with acres of bare carbon fiber on display.
 A multi-function LCD monitor provides information to the driver.
 The graphics and colors of the monitor change according to the driving mode: white for “Comfort”, red for “Sport”, orange for “Off-‐Road” and blue for “Ice”.

-Overall it’s a little unclear what the Parcour is all about.
-Lamborghini has been trying to develop a more diverse lineup, experimenting with both the Estoque sedan and Urus SUV concepts.
-And clearly the Parcour has more than a few Lamborghini styling cues – not to mention that engine!
-But it’s unknown whether Italdesign has been tasked by Lamborghini to come up with something special.
-Or if Italdesign just decided to do something a bit crazy in the hopes that somebody at Lambo HQ is watching.
+At first it was a little unclear what the Parcour is all about.
+Lamborghini had been trying to develop a more diverse lineup, experimenting with both the Estoque sedan and Urus SUV concepts.
+And clearly the Parcour had more than a few Lamborghini styling cues – not to mention that engine!
+But in the end it was Audi who showed interest in the concept, going on to develop the Audi Nanuk quattro concept.